 Hire in Barbados

 Barbados, an independent British Commonwealth nation, is a small island country situated in the Caribbean Sea.
 This is a middle-income nation with a diversified economy—the economy of the country is dependent on tourism and offshore banking.
 Being tourism dependent, the economy of the country was massively affected by the pandemic.
 In 2021, though tourism has rebounded, serious challenges to medium-term economic growth are still there.
 The government is introducing multiple new programs to enhance the island’s food security and different industries.
-There is an announcement from the government that Barbados will leave the British Commonwealth of Nations by its 55th anniversary in 2021 and become an independent republic.

 Barbados has an open, market-oriented economy—services, manufacturing, and agriculture are the significant revenue-generating sectors of the nation.

 Overview of Barbados

 Population: 282,309 people (2024)

 As per the report of the Barbados Statistical Service, the real GDP of Barbados fell by around 0.1 % in 2019 and in 2020, the graph was much below the usual, at – 17.6%, due to the pandemic strike.
 The government has taken multiple initiatives to improve the situation, and it is forecasted that 2021 will end up with a 4.1% real GDP hike.

 The employment market is highly competitive in Barbados.
 Lower employment opportunity plus skill gap both are equally responsible for the 10.3% unemployment rate of the nation.
 There is no limit on foreign investment as well as ownership.
 The government had introduced multiple skill training programmers to fill the skill gap in people management, business analysis, digital skills, customer care, selling and persuasion.
 Tourism plays a vital role in the economy as the chief foreign exchange earner as well as a major employer.

 One platform to grow your global team